khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Production-Management-Platform-QA/README.md

 This project documents manual QA testing performed on an anonymized production management platform.

-The testing focused on identifying functional, validation, business logic, data consistency, and UI usability issues across different application areas.
+The testing focused on functional behavior, input validation, business logic, data consistency, and UI usability across different application areas.

-The project demonstrates a structured manual QA approach including exploratory testing, defect identification, validation, retesting, and regression testing.
+The project demonstrates a structured manual QA approach including test execution, exploratory testing, defect identification, bug reporting, retesting, and regression testing.

 > **Confidentiality Notice**
 >
 > All application names, project data, user information, and other identifying details have been anonymized for portfolio purposes.

+## QA Role

+**Junior Manual QA Tester**

+The project was tested using manual testing techniques, with a focus on identifying reproducible issues and documenting them clearly.

 ## Testing Areas